Skip naar de inhoud

 The brain death protocol

 During donation, an organ donation coordinator supports the family and provides explanations.
 Martin says: 'She explained everything clearly.
-For example, that my father was on a ventilator to keep his body in good condition for donation, and what they were all going to do.
-For instance, they would examine the next morning whether he was brain dead.'
+For example, that my father was on a ventilator to keep his body in good condition for donation, and what they were going to do.
+For instance, the next morning they would examine whether he was brain dead.'
 Brain death means that all brain functions have stopped and will not recover.
 To check this, doctors use the brain death protocol.
 This involves all kinds of tests.
 In one of them, some ice water is put into the ear to test reflexes.
 Martin: 'My father reacted to that.
 So he was not brain dead.
 During a subsequent test, he showed reflexes again.'

 Martin and his daughter walk in the cemetery